How to get sticky elements to stick

 Check the element’s height

-When the sticky element's height is more than the viewport, to our eyes it looks like sticky stops working at some point.
-It only looks that way because the element has touched the bottom of the viewport.
+When the sticky element’s height is more than the viewport, to our eyes it looks like sticky stops working at some point.
+It load looks that way because the element has touched the bottom of the viewport.

 .child {